ExtremeXT/android_kernel_samsung_exynos990/README.md

 - Various network optimizations and touch latency tweaks
 - Various stability/optimization backports from newer Android kernel versions
 - Various general architecture patches, CPU improvements, memory management improvements etc
+- Various other backports from newer kernel versions
 - Easy to modify and compile for developers
 - Optimized for a balance between performance, battery life and low thermals
 - Fully open source with a clean commit history